 Whether you’re coming to us for an appointment, a test, or to visit a friend, you’re in good hands.
-As of March 1, 2021, we have officially opened up visitation.
+As of March 1, 2021, we have officially opened up visitation, with the following parameters.

 Handling Your Emergency